NRCan/energuide_api_deployment_docs/README.md

 CircleCI
 --------
 We're using Circle CI to run continuous integration and continuous deployment of the NRCAN API repository.
 There's a job called `deploy` in `.circle/config.yml` that controls the build and deploy of the Docker image.
-For each commit to master, the `deploy` job will build a docker image and push it to Docker Hub with tag "latest" as well as a version number as defined by $VERSION in `.circleci/config.yml`
+For each commit to master, the `api_deploy` and `etl_deploy` jobs will build a docker image and push it to Docker Hub with tag "latest" as well as a version number as defined by $VERSION in `.circleci/config.yml`

 Docker Hub
 ----------
 When a new image arrives at Docker Hub, a webhook is sent to Azure and the Azure App Service for Containers will download and deploy the "latest" image.

+The relevant images are:
+`docker.io/cdssnc/nrcan_api:latest`
+and
+`docker.io/cdssnc/nrcan_etl:latest`

+When a new image arrives at Docker Hub, Docker will send a webhook to either Azure WEb App for Containers or Azure Function App.

-Azure Web App for Containers
+Azure Web App for Containers (for API only)
 ----------------------------

 * Setup